jalagamv/K8S-terraform-AWS-Ansible-/README.md

 ## Instructions
   - create with terraform vpc and 3xec2 instances - run "Ops-my_terraform_1xVPC_3xEC2" dirctroy in this repo
     1. befor run need to re-add .tfvars file to infrastructure and inctances folder
-    2. in the instances Security groups inbound rules we should allow TCP port 6443 forward to able communitcation for  K8S minions to            master (aleary part of terraform ec2 configution)
+    2. in the instances Security groups inbound rules we should allow TCP port 6443 forward to enable communitcation from K8S minions to            master (aleary part of terraform ec2 configution)
   - sudo apt install python -y on the instances was created by terraform in the setp bebore(to aviod ansible playbook failure - need         install python 2.7 on minions nodes)
   - Clone the git repo to my ansible server to /etc/ansible/
   - cd /etc/ansible/K8S/K8S-terraform-AWS-Ansible-/